tortxof/djones.co-www/_posts/2014-05-26-ubuntu-studio-mpd.md

 You don't need the "server" and "sink" lines.

 Now you should be ready to start up MPD.
-You can just run 'mpd' from the terminal, and it should start up.
+You can just run `mpd` from the terminal, and it should start up.
 It may complain about a corrupted database, just because it's an empty file.
 It shouldn't complain on subsequent start-ups.
-Then fire up 'ncmpc', and it should be in the process of building a database.
+Then fire up `ncmpc`, and it should be in the process of building a database.

 The last thing to do is tell our desktop environment to start MPD when we log in.
 If you're using the default XFCE for Ubuntu Studio, go to the Applications Menu,